DR Congo: What's next for President Felix Tshisekedi without Joseph Kabila? | DW | 26.01.2021

 "It remains to be seen whether he can keep this new alliance together, because it is a very fragile majority," says Sematumba.
 "It is based on personal interests and not on a common vision for the public good."

-However, with Kabila's allies still very much in control of the army and police forces, the president faces another potentially big problems.
+However, with Kabila's allies still very much in control of the army and police forces, the president faces another potentially big problem.

 "It's not yet clear that Tshisekedi will be able to gain full control over the security services," Clark told DW.
 "And if he can't control the security services, then how much power does he really have in the country?
 He's probably busy trying to do deals with the security services as we speak."